Skip to content

 You will have 15 calendar days to send us your comments on the Proposed Amended EHCP.
 We will also ask you for your school preference.
 You do not need to name a different school from your child’s current school.

-You can also ask for a meeting with us during the 15 days.
-You can also ask for an Education Personal Budget.
+You can also ask for a meeting with us during the 15 days if you have any queries.

-We will consider your comments carefully and will send you an Amended Final EHCP.
+We will consider your comments on the Proposed Amended EHCP carefully and will then send you an Amended Final EHCP.
 We will do this within 8 weeks of sending you the Proposed Amended EHCP.

 If you don’t agree with us, you can consider Appeals and Mediation.